 Can cats suffer from agoraphobia?
 It is a condition where the sufferer becomes anxious in places that are strange and where they don’t have control.
 It usually refers to a fear of wide open spaces.
 In the case of cats, who might suffer from agoraphobia, I am referring to a fear or dread of going outside.

 Some cat behaviorists will say that cats can suffer from agoraphobia.
-I am not sure.
-I have seen indoor cats stop at a wide open door to the outside as if there were a glass barrier between them and the enticing garden beyond.
+I am not sure and the books that I have do not discuss agoraphobia in domestic cats.
+However, I have seen indoor cats stop at a wide open door to the outside as if there were a glass barrier between them and the enticing garden beyond.
 They peer out but never cross the invisible barrier.

-Also, Cardi, a nervous cat we cared for in her last days, would stop at the wide open door to the room she lived in as if there were a barrier there.
+Also, Cardi, a nervous cat who myself and my girlfriend cared for in her last days, would stop at the wide open door to the room she lived in as if there were a barrier there.
 There was a barrier, in a way: an anxiety about the unknown spaces in the other rooms.

 However, I don’t believe Cardi or the other cats I observed were suffering from agoraphobia, which is a medical condition.
-I believe they were just unsure.
+I believe they were just unsure (although there is a small difference).
 Full-time indoor cats will naturally be unsure about the wide open spaces of the outside, but given a chance, and time, will eventually go into it and explore.

 However, it is said that an agoraphobic cat can be unwilling to go out because of a loss of confidence due to a traumatic event such as having been terrorized by another cat.
 Other events that might trigger agoraphobia are: